Cancel anytime

 Investment Approach and Strategy

-Composition The ETF holds stocks of mid-sized U.S. companies selected from the S&P MidCap 400 Index and weighted by their annual revenues.
+Composition The ETF primarily holds stocks of mid-cap U.S. companies included in the S&P MidCap 400 Index, but weighted by revenue.

 Market Position